Accountability & Justice in Washington, DC

 Answers | Accountability | Justice

 After an incident, families are often faced with life changing injuries or the loss of a loved one.
 They have many questions and either received inadequate or inaccurate answers, or worse yet—no explanation of what happened.
-Almost always, there is no honest accounting and WHY this happened.
+Almost always, there is no honest accounting about WHY this happened.

 You deserve the truth.
 You need to know what happened and why it occurred.
 You need facts and details.
 While a lawsuit cannot reverse the wrongs completely, it can force the wrongdoers to facts and give you the facts and provide to try to funds to try to balance the harms they caused so you can move forward.